glouppe/info8006-introduction-to-ai/lecture3.md

 # Backtracking search

-- Backtracking search is the basic uninformed algorithm for solving CSPs.
+- Backtracking search is a canonical uninformed algorithm for solving CSPs.
 - Idea 1: **One variable at a time**:
     - The naive application of search algorithms ignore a crucial property: variable assignments are *commutative*.
 Therefore, fix the ordering.
         - $\text{WA}=\text{red}$ then $\text{NT}=\text{green}$ is the same as $\text{NT}=\text{green}$ then $\text{WA}=\text{red}$.